Arka21Pal/Sharepoint-PS-repo/README.md

 $csv |Select-Object -Property $Properties |Export-Csv new_attendees.csv' -NoTypeInformation
 ```

-Notice how the calculate property is used to insert the column "Guid" right after the first column in the `attendees.csv` file using the `csv` variable.
+Notice how the calculated property is used to insert the column "Guid" right after the first column in the `attendees.csv` file using the `csv` variable.

 ## PSCustomObject